 1980s – Offices open in Rutland and St. Johnsbury, and the first issue of the VOICE newsletter goes out to 4,000 homes in 1982.

 1985 – Teachers of the Visually Impaired were hired to expand into the arena of children’s services.

 1987 – The Brattleboro office opens with a “Brownout” — area restaurants and sweet shops donated chocolate treats for a public tasting and award night.

 The agency’s Constitution and By-Laws, adopted by the Board of Directors on December 2, 1988, stated the purpose of the organization “to encourage and promote programs and conditions, which enable blind and visually impaired persons and all persons with disabilities to live independently and be fully involved in all decisions affecting their lives.”

 1990s – VABVI again re-evaluates and re-focuses its services, deciding to move beyond its previous scope to offer both education and social networking services for its clients.
 VABVI hosted its first Intensive Residential Life Experiences (IRLE) camps for children in 1990, emphasizing both social skills and career preparation.
 Peer Assisted Learning and Support (PALS) groups were also developed for adults to provide a comfortable meeting place for learning and sharing.

-2004 - VABVI successfully concludes its first-ever capital campaign to construct a Montpelier Mini Center of training rooms to showcase the latest in technology and appliance aids.
+2004 – VABVI successfully concludes its first-ever capital campaign raising $500,00 to construct a Mini Center in Montpelier.